 The term “fixing a cat” is a colloquial term for “Neutering”.
-It refers to the removal of an animal’s reproductive organ.
+It refers to the removal of an animal’s reproductive organs.
 In a male cat, it is called castration, in a female cat, it is called spaying.

 So How Old Do Cats Have To Be To Get Fixed?